Skip to main content

 We identified coronary CTOs as coronary lesions with Thrombolysis in Myocardial Infarction (TIMI) grade 0 flow of at least 3-months duration.
 Estimation of the occlusion duration was clinically based on the first onset of angina, a previous myocardial infarction (MI) in the target vessel territory, or comparison with a prior angiogram.

 We assessed calcification by angiography and classified it as mild (spots), moderate (involving ≤ 50% of the reference lesion diameter), or severe (> 50%).
-Technical success was defined as when CTO revascularization resulted in less than a 30% residual diameter stenosis in the treated area and TIMI grade 3 antegrade flow was re-established.
+Technical success was defined as achievement of a less than 30% residual diameter stenosis in the treated area and TIMI grade 3 antegrade flow.
 Procedural success was defined as achieving technical success in the absence of any in-hospital major adverse cardiovascular events (MACE).
 Any of the following adverse events prior to hospital discharge were included as in-hospital MACE: death, MI, recurrent symptoms requiring urgent repeat target-vessel revascularization with PCI or coronary artery bypass graft (CABG) surgery, tamponade requiring either pericardiocentesis or surgery, and stroke.
 MI was characterized according to the Third Universal Definition of Myocardial Infarction (type 4a MI).18 The Japanese CTO (J-CTO) score was calculated based on the description by Morino et al,19 the PROGRESS-CTO score based on the description by Christopoulos et al,20 the new PROGRESS-CTO complication scores (acute MI, MACE, mortality, and pericardiocentesis) based on the description by Simsek et al,21 and the PROGRESS-CTO perforation score based on the description by Kostantinis et al.22

 Categorical variables were reported as n (percentages) and were analyzed using the Pearson’s chi-square test.
 Continuous variables were presented as mean ± standard deviation or as median (interquartile range) and were compared using the independent-samples t-test for normally distributed variables and the Mann-Whitney U test for non-parametric variables, as appropriate.
 These statistical tests were performed using R Statistical Software, version 4.2.2 (R Foundation for Statistical Computing).
 A P-value of less than 0.05 was considered statistically significant.